Generic selectors

 Betrayers – Repentance & Reconciliation

-While there is only one “unpardonable” sin (Matthew 12:31), the burden of repentance that falls upon a betrayer is heavy.
+While there is only one “unpardonable” sin (Matt.
+12:31), the burden of repentance that falls upon a betrayer is heavy.
 It requires the deepest sorrow, the greatest humility, and the sincerest of hearts—and can only be achieved through much fasting and many tearful prayers.
 Overcoming adultery or abuse of any kind requires God’s Holy Spirit, because these are truly evils of Satan the devil.
 Still, it is possible.

 However, reconciliation with the victim or even his or her friends is difficult beyond having the minimum of godly agape love and respect.
 The victim may offer forgiveness as required by God but the betrayer cannot expect that full restoration of the relationship is possible or prudent.
 There is always a price that must be paid for betrayals, so it is important to recognize that the effects can extend well beyond the victim to mutual friends, brethren, children, etc. While it is always possible to reconcile, once a covenant is broken it is the victim (and others) who will determine any future relationship with the betrayer.